AGM - Absorbed Glass Mat Battery Technology

 In AGM batteries (also called starved electrolyte), there is a thin ultra-fine fiberglass mat sandwiched between the plates that are saturated with battery acid to about 95% of what they can hold.
 This mat is then packed in between the plates and slightly compressed, then welded/soldered in place.
 Because the plates and mats are packed fairly tight, they are almost immune to vibration.

 AGM (Absorbed Glass Mat) sealed battery technology was originally invented in 1980, and developed and introduced in 1985 for military aircraft where power, weight, safety, and reliability were paramount considerations.
-The Concorde AGM batteries a VRSLAB (Valve Regulated Sealed Lead-Acid Battery).
-Sometimes referred to as VRLA (Valve Regulated Lead-Acid).
+The Concorde AGM batteries are VRSLAB (Valve Regulated Sealed Lead-Acid Battery), sometimes referred to as VRLA (Valve Regulated Lead-Acid).
 Several manufacturers now produce AGM batteries, but Concorde was the first to develop the technology for commercial non-military use.

 AGM - Deep Cycle Or Not?

 An important thing about AGM - Just because a battery is AGM does NOT make it a deep cycle battery.
 Several companies, such as Optima, have adopted AGM for starting batteries and other non-deep cycle applications.
 Those still have the advantages of AGM, but are not deep cycle.
 It is primarily plate thickness that makes a battery deep cycle, not whether it is flooded, gelled, or AGM.